That'll do, George

 Babe bumbles through some misadventures, mainly centered around a feisty duck named Ferdinand (Danny Mann), before he starts inhabiting sheepdog tendencies from his Border Collie adoptive family.
 The quiet Haggett sees a spark of something special in Babe; the pig finds that he can influence the sheep by being empathetic to them in a way a barking dog could never be.
 It culminates in a sheepdog competition in which Haggett submits Babe as a competitor, prompting Air Bud-style consternation over whether the rulebook permits a sheep-pig competitor.
 This is a children’s movie, so you can probably guess whether Babe wins the trophy despite his unconventional stature.
 (And the film’s famous closing line is “that’ll do, pig” in case you need another hint.)

 The sturdy yet episodic narrative is not what makes Babe so special, but the execution therein.
 There’s a magic to Babe, a glowing, bespoke warmth that has been frequently and accurately described as a children’s picture book come to life.
-In fact, the film adopts a framing display of a book cover and book-page-esque chapter titles.
+In fact, the film adopts a framing display of a book cover and turning page chapter titles.
 The production has a slight diorama quality to it, but richly detailed and lived-in, occasionally even expressionistic (like at the pig farm during the opening segment).
 Singing barn mice serve as a Greek rodent chorus transitioning us between chapters.
 The colors are bright and vibrant, especially the rolling green pastures.

 Most importantly, the animals themselves are marvels of movie magic.
-I remain genuinely baffled how Noonan and co. achieved such expressive and lifelike creatures.
+I remain genuinely astonished how Noonan and co. achieved such expressive and lifelike creatures.
 The voice-synced mouths are almost entirely seamless, with well-disguised animatronics reportedly the mechanism.
 To my eyes, it’s just as believable to me that Miller and Noonan found real life talking animals; they’re that good, especially in comparison to the shitty CGI that pervades most 21st century family features.

 The cast is excellent, too.
 The voice acting is good all around, and the humans leave a real impression.
 Two highlights are Cromwell, stoic and strong but almost completely taciturn, and Magda Szubanski as his gossiping wife.
 Cromwell lends a nobility to the material that serves as a backbone in contrast to the heightened animal shenanigans, and Szubanski offers some of that signature Australian humor, motor-mouthed and slightly mean.